 - The Placement of Things.
 There should be easy traffic and conversation flow in a living room.
 If one has to constantly move around something that is in the way, this will make the area much less inviting.
 Seating should be no more than eight feet apart from the other.
 Chairs, sofas and loveseats should generally be placed in an L-shape, or a modified arch formation.
 These options promote better communication throughout the room.
 Try to avoid having seating that are directly across from one another, as this can result in confrontations and arguments from those sitting directly across from each other in those seats

 - Let there be Light.
 I feel that one can never have too many lamps.
-Make sure that there is an abundance of light options throughout the room, including table lamps, floor lamps, and gentle overhead lighting.
+Make sure that there is an abundance of light options throughout the room, whether it is some new ceiling lights for the lounge, table lamps, floor lamps, or gentle overhead lighting.
 There should be enough light to entertain friends and to read by, but also just the right amount of luminescence to relax those in the space.
 Lights on a dimmer can be a good here.
 Chandeliers provide great lighting and a sense of nobility and prestige.
 For more on good feng shui lighting, check out my post here: Good Feng Shui Lighting.

 - The Mirror has Two Faces.
 Mirrors in parlors and living rooms are an excellent choice.
 They add invigorating metal energy, called chi, to the space.
 Because of the festive and jovial activities that generally happen in a living room, a mirror can help to give casual focus to the occupants in the space.
 It’s best to only have one or two in one area, and they should never be placed opposite each other, as this can create an odd energy vortex.
 A mirror above a fireplace is classic and tasteful.